Italy refuses safe harbor to migrant ship, Spain also reluctant

-ON BOARD THE AQUARIUS (Reuters) - Italy on Monday denied safe harbor to the 141 people rescued by the humanitarian ship Aquarius off the coast of Libya last week, setting up another stand-off with European Union allies over who would take them in.
+ON BOARD THE AQUARIUS (Reuters) - Italy on Monday denied safe harbor to 141 people rescued by a humanitarian ship off the coast of Libya last week, setting up another standoff with European Union allies over taking in migrants who try to cross the Mediterranean.

-Malta said it had no legal obligation to berth the ship while Spain said its ports were not the safest destination for the vessel.
+Malta said it had no legal obligation to berth the ship and Spain said its ports were not the safest destination.

+Italy called on Britain to welcome the Aquarius because it was registered in Gibraltar, but the British territory on Spain’s southern coast said it should go to an Italian port.

-More than 650,000 migrants have come to Italy’s shores since 2014, prompting Rome to accuse its EU peers of not sharing the burden of caring for those who arrive on the bloc’s southern border.
+More than 650,000 migrants have come to Italy’s shores since 2014, and Rome has accused its EU peers of not sharing the burden of taking in those who arrive on the bloc’s southern border.

-The Aquarius spent nine days at sea in June after Italy’s new populist government took office and shut its ports to all humanitarian boats, calling them a “taxi service” and accusing them of helping people smugglers — charges the charities deny.
+The Aquarius spent nine days at sea in June after Italy’s new populist government took office and shut its ports to all humanitarian boats, calling its operators a “taxi service” and accusing them of helping people-smugglers — charges the charities deny.

-“It can go where it wants, not in Italy!” far-right Interior Minister Matteo Salvini said of the Aquarius on Twitter on Monday, mentioning France, Germany, Britain or Malta as destinations.
+“It can go where it wants, not in Italy!” far-right Interior Minister Matteo Salvini said on Twitter on Monday, mentioning France, Germany, Britain or Malta as possible destinations.

 “Stop human traffickers and their accomplices,” he wrote.

-Transport Minister Danilo Toninelli, who oversees ports and the coast guard, said the ship’s flag country, which is Gibraltar, should take responsibility.

-“At this point, the United Kingdom should assume its responsibility to safeguard the castaways,” Toninelli said on Twitter.
+Transport Minister Danilo Toninelli, who oversees ports and the coast guard, tweeted that, because of the Gibraltar connection, Britain “should assume its responsibility to safeguard the castaways”.

+The Gibraltar government said in a statement the ship could no longer fly a Gibraltar flag from Aug.
+20 and should revert back to the “underlying owners’ flag,” which is Germany.

+Meanwhile, the Aquarius should be allowed to disembark “safely and promptly” at an Italian port.

-The European Commission was in touch with several EU states and trying to help resolve the “incident” with the Aquarius, a spokesman in Brussels said.
-She added that while Britain could theoretically be considered as a destination port, it was not practically feasible to bring the ship there.
+The European Commission was in touch with several EU states and trying to help resolve the situation, a spokesman in Brussels said.
+While Britain could theoretically be considered as a destination port, it was not practical to bring the ship there.

 Malta rejected any suggestion the Aquarius should dock in its ports, saying the latest rescue was made closer to Libya, Tunisia and Italy than to its own shores.

-“Malta was neither the coordinating nor the competent authority ... and therefore has no legal obligation to make the arrangements to provide for a place of safety.
-The requests for the vessel to enter our ports are unwarranted and without legal standing,” it said in a statement.
+“Malta was neither the coordinating nor the competent authority (and) ...the requests for the vessel to enter our ports are unwarranted and without legal standing,” it said in a statement.

-Earlier on Monday, Malta’s armed forces rescued 114 migrants from a rubber dinghy taking on water 53 nautical miles south of Malta and brought them back to the Mediterranean island.
+Earlier on Monday, Malta’s armed forces rescued 114 migrants from a rubber dinghy taking on water 53 nautical miles (100 km) south of Malta and brought them back to the island.

-The Aquarius’ search and rescue coordinator Nick Romaniuk said some migrants on board were sick and wounded and “need to be disembarked as soon as possible” for proper medical care.
+The ship’s search and rescue coordinator Nick Romaniuk said some migrants on board were sick and wounded and “need to be disembarked as soon as possible” for proper medical care.

 Due to pressure from Italy and Malta, most charity ships are no longer patrolling off the coast of Libya.